 Fig. 14.
-Model V2 (n=10 cm-3, $\chi = 10^5$ ): The post-benchmark results for the densities of C+ (top left), the densities of C (top right), and the densities of CO (bottom left) and O and O2 (bottom right).
+Model V2 (n=103 cm-3, $\chi = 10^5$): The post-benchmark results for the densities of C+ (top left), the densities of C (top right), and the densities of CO (bottom left) and O and O2 (bottom right).

-In Fig. 15 we plot the total surface brightnesses of the main fine-structure cooling lines for the V2 model: [CII] 158 $\mu$ m, [OI] 63, and 146 $\mu$ m, and [CI] 610 and 370 $\mu$ m.
+In Fig. 15 we plot the total surface brightnesses of the main fine-structure cooling lines for the V2 model: [CII] 158 μ m, [OI] 63, and 146 μ m, and [CI] 610 and 370 μ m.
 For the spherical PDR models, the surface brightness averaged over the projected area of the clump is shown.
 The surface brightness of these fine-structure lines is smaller by typically a few 10%, if calculated along a pencil-beam toward the clump center as they are enhanced in the outer cloud layers.
-Compared with the prebenchmark results, the spread in $T_B$ has been decreased significantly from almost 3 orders of magnitude to a factor of 3-5 for [CII] and [OI].
-To explain the differences in Fig. 15 we plot in Fig. 16 the radial profiles of the local emissivities of [OI] $63\mu m$ and [CI] 310μm.
-Leiden gives the highest [OI] brightnesses.
-Most probably the higher intensities result from the fact that they have taken UV pumping of the fine-structure levels into account.
-They also compute higher local [OI] 63 $\mu$ m emissivities for small values of $A{V,eff}$ , shown in Fig. 16.
+Compared with the prebenchmark results, the spread in T_B has been decreased significantly from almost 3 orders of magnitude to a factor of 3-5 for [CII] and [OI].
+To explain the differences in Fig. 15 we plot in Fig. 16 the radial profiles of the local emissivities of [OI] 63μ m and [CI] 310μ m.
+Leiden gives the highest [OI] brightnesses and also computes higher local [OI] 63μ m emissivities for small values of $A{V,eff}$, shown in Fig. 16.
 COSTAR, with very similar results for the density profile and comparable gas temperatures, gives much smaller emissivities.
 The reason for these deviations is still unclear.
 The model dependent spread in surface brightnesses is largest for the [CI] lines.
-HTBKW computes 10 times higher line intensities for the [CI] 370μm transition than Sternberg.
+HTBKW computes 10 times higher line intensities for the [CI] $370\mu m$ transition than Sternberg.
 This can be explained as follows.
-Both codes show almost identical column densities and abundance profiles of $C^0$ , yet the local emissivities are very different between $A{V,eff} = 4...9$ (Fig. 16).
-Sternberg, together with some other codes, compute a local minimum for the cooling at $A{\rm V,eff} \approx 6$ , while the HTBKW, Cloudy, Meijerink, and
+Both codes show almost identical column densities and abundance profiles of C0, yet the local emissivities are very different between $A{V,eff} = 4...9$ (Fig. 16).
+Sternberg, together with some other codes, compute a local minimum for the cooling at $A{\rm V,eff} \approx 6$, while the HTBKW, Cloudy, Meijerink, and Meudon models peak at the same depth.
+This can be explained as a pure temperature effect, since the codes showing a [CI] peak compute a significantly higher temperature at $A{V,eff} = 6$: T(HTBKW)=83 K, T(Sternberg)=10 K. These different temperatures at the C0 abundance peak strongly influences the resulting [CI] surface brightnesses.
+Overall, the model-dependent surface temperatures still vary significantly.
+This is due to the additional nonlinearity of the radiative transfer problem, which, under certain circumstances, amplifies even small abundance/temperature differences.

 Fig. 15.
-Model V2 (n=10 cm-3, $\chi = 10^5$ ): The plot shows the post-benchmark surface brightnesses of the main fine-structure cooling lines: [CII] 158 $\mu$ m, [OI] 63, and 146 $\mu$ m, and [CI] 610 and 370 $\mu$ m.
+Model V2 (n=103 cm-3, $\chi = 10^5$): The plot shows the postbenchmark surface brightnesses of the main fine-structure cooling lines: [CII] 158 μ m, [OI] 63, and 146 μ m, and [CI] 610 and 370 μ m.